Moline, Illinois: Neighborhoods

 Through the Neighborhood Partnership Program, the City of Moline has established nine city-sponsored neighborhood associations and is working to form more.
 These associations assist their residents by organizing neighborhood clean-up days, participating in the crime watch program, planning social activities, and other activities.

 Notable neighborhoods include Moline's downtown, now known as Moline Centre, which is a historic area bounded approximately by 12th and 34th Streets and the Mississippi River and 6th Avenue.
 The area is home to Moline's City Hall, its original, and now vacant, Carnegie-sponsored public library, and other civic institutions.

-Other neighborhoods include Floreciente, Olde Towne, Uptown, Overlook, Karsten's Park, Wharton (home to Wharton Field House which gives the neighborhood its name), Hamilton Heights, Wildwood, Prospect Park, Park Hill, Forest Hill, Highland, Villa Park, Green Acres, Molette, Rockview Estates, Homewood (home to the Playcrafter's Barn Theater), Heritage Park, Stewartville, Deerview, and Walton Hills.
+Other neighborhoods include Floreciente, Olde Towne, Uptown, Overlook, Karsten's Park, Wharton (home to Wharton Field House which gives the neighborhood its name), Hamilton Heights, Wildwood, Prospect Park, Tartan Oaks, Park Hill, Forest Hill, Highland, Villa Park, Green Acres, Molette, Rockview Estates, Homewood (home to the Playcrafter's Barn Theater), Heritage Park, Stewartville, Deerview, and Walton Hills.

 Climate

 Typical of the northern half of Illinois, Moline experiences a humid continental climate (Köppen Dfa) with hot, humid summers and cold, moderately snowy winters; precipitation is distributed throughout the year but is greater in the warmer months.
 The normal monthly mean temperature ranges from 22.6 °F in January to 75.4 °F in July; on average, there are 23 days of 90 °F+ highs, 43 days with a high at or below freezing, and 11 days of sub-0 °F lows annually.
 Extremes in temperature have ranged from 111 °F, set on July 14, 1936, down to −33 °F, set on January 30, 2019; the record coldest maximum temperature is −12 °F on January 18, 1994 and January 29, 1966, while the record warmest minimum is 84 °F, set the same day of the record high.
 Temperatures reach 100 °F only several years per decade, and −20 °F readings are even rarer; the last occurrence of each was July 25, 2012 and January 31, 2019.
 The average window for freezing temperatures is October 10 thru April 24, allowing a growing season of 168 days.

-Snowfall averages 31.6 in per season, but has ranged as low as 11.1 in in 1901–02 to 69.7 in in 1974–75; on average, measurable (≥0.1 in) snow occurs from November 21 to March 26, and rarely in October.
-Unlike much of the Midwest, measurable snow has never officially occurred in May.
+Snowfall averages 31.6 in per season, but has ranged as low as 11.1 in in 1901–02 to 69.7 in in 1974–75; on average, measurable (≥0.1 in) snow occurs from November 21 to March 26, and rarely in October and April.
+Unlike much of the Midwest, measurable snow has never officially occurred in May and September.